gidihup/ski-app_njs/README.md

 **To deploy the app, do the following:**
   - Have or create an AWS account
   - Have the app folder copied onto a deploy EC2 instance
-  - Have a valid Access key ID and Secret access key set up with the appropriate permisions on AWS IAM
+  - Have a valid Access key ID and Secret access key set up with the appropriate permissions on AWS IAM
-  - Have the Access key ID and Secret access key securely set to the appropriate variable in the variable.tf file, e.g. using enviroment variables (credentials should not be saved in (publicly acceessible) files)
+  - Have the Access key ID and Secret access key securely set to the appropriate variable in the variable.tf file, e.g. using environment variables (credentials should not be saved in (publicly accessible) files)
   - Have Terraform installed and initialised
-  - In your console, type t'erraform apply' then press enter key
+  - In your console, type terraform apply' then the press enter key

-After terraform concludes the deployment, it ouputs the public IP of the EC2 instance through which the application can be accessed on the internet.
+After terraform concludes the deployment, it outputs the public IP of the EC2 instance through which the application can be accessed on the internet.